yuxontop/Pandabuy-No-Risk/README.md

 # How to install ?

+- Get the latest release from [releases](https://github.com/yuxontop/Pandabuy-No-Risk/releases)
+- Go here:

 ![image](https://github.com/yuxontop/Pandabuy-No-Risk/assets/99289712/a78b6a28-7d0c-4d3e-8855-bb23e7484374)

-And select the release folder!
+- And select the release folder!
+- Enjoy